rauc/rauc/docs/advanced.rst

 cert.pem -days 365 -nodes`` to create a key and a self-signed certificate.
 While you can use RAUC with these, you can't:

-* replace expired certificates without updating the key-ring
+* replace expired certificates without updating the keyring
 * distinguish between development versions and releases
 * revoke a compromised key